 The reviewers also note that ketosis has a slight beneficial effect on thinking ability for those with Alzheimer's.
 Ketosis is when the brain uses ketones for energy instead of glucose.

 More research is needed to say with certainty that MCTs or MCT oil can improve brain and memory function.
 That said, initial research is promising, and there is growing interest in the use of MCTs in this area.

 Supporters of MCT oil claim that it can help boost a person's energy and improve their endurance when they are working out.

-This evidence is encouraging but too limited to conclude for certain that MCTs or MCT oil can improve exercise endurance, as one 2010 study notes.
+This evidence is encouraging but too limited to conclude for certain that MCTs or MCT oil can improve exercise endurance, as one

 3. Weight loss and improved weight management

 A popular claim that supporters of MCT oil make is that it helps with weight loss.
 This area has been studied the most by scientists.

 The evidence suggests that MCTs may play an important role in weight loss and management.

 However, it is important to note that studies have looked at MCTs as a type of dietary fat rather than MCT oil supplements specifically.